tark-hidden/pyramid_mongo_session/README.rst

         '_id': session identifier,
         'created': float value of creation time
         'accessed': float value of accessed time,
-        'value': value of the session object itself
+        'value': value of the session object itself, 'pickled': value pickled?
     }

 You can sometimes cleanup the database by removing too old documents...
 I think.
 But indexes is your business. _id have primary index by default, it is fast as hell.